containers/podman/docs/source/markdown/podman-pull.1.md

 While it is highly recommended to always use fully-qualified image references, existing deployments using short names may not be easily changed.
 To circumvent the aforementioned ambiguity, so called short-name aliases can be configured that point to a fully-qualified image reference.
 Distributions often ship a default shortnames.conf expansion file in /etc/containers/registries.conf.d/ directory.
 Administrators can use this directory to add their own local short-name expansion files.

 When pulling an image, if the user does not specify the complete registry, container engines attempt to expand the short-name into a full name.
 If the command is executed with a tty, the user will be prompted to select a registry from the default list unqualified registries defined in registries.conf.
 The user's selection is then stored in a cache file to be used in all future short-name expansions.
-Rootfull short-names are stored in /var/cache/containers/short-name-aliases.conf.
+Rootful short-names are stored in /var/cache/containers/short-name-aliases.conf.
 Rootless short-names are stored in the $HOME/.cache/containers/short-name-aliases.conf file.

 For more information on short-names, see `containers-registries.conf(5)`